 Treasure Troves and second-hand shopping

 Brisbane City Council operates two second-hand shops, which sell items donated by Brisbane residents via our resource recovery centres.
-Council's Treasure Troves (formerly known as Brisbane tip shops) are conveniently open every weekend from 8am-4pm each day (excluding Easter Sunday, as well as Christmas Day and New Year's Day when these days fall on a weekend) and are located at:
+Council's Treasure Troves (formerly known as Brisbane tip shops) are conveniently open every weekend from 8am-4pm each day (excluding Easter Sunday, as well as Christmas Day and New Year's Day when these days fall on a weekend).

 - 46 Colebard Street West, Acacia Ridge